lararachidi/data-lake-s3-aws-spark/README.md

 ### Spark

 Spark enables schema on read and acts as a distributed SQL query engine.
-As a result, the ETL job is significantly more efficient as a result of leveraging spark's distributed engine.
+The ETL job is significantly more efficient as a result of leveraging Spark's distributed engine.

 ### AWS S3